The art of replacing long lambdas II: llamas vs. anaphorics in dash and xht

 But if you're already requiring a library that has anaphoric macros, should you use them?
 Or should you instead pick the regular non-anaphoric function plus a llama?

-'s anaphorics and most of xht
+'s anaphorics, and almost all of xht

 In dash